An open letter to loved ones regarding my illness

 As you may know, I’ve been living with fibromyalgia and myalgic encephalomyelitis/chronic fatigue syndrome (ME/CFS) for the last four years or so.
 ME/CFS often starts after an infection.
 Fibromyalgia too can be triggered by an infection as well as emotional stress.
 I don’t know why this has happened to me, but I suspect it to be the result of trauma and/or my first COVID-19 infection.
 If you’ve known me since before pandemic time, you know I’ve always been tired, so I suspect I’ve always dealt with fibromyalgia to some degree, perhaps the result of cPTSD related to childhood trauma and emotional, psychological, and spiritual abuse I experienced in college.
 (But that’s another story.)

 Nevertheless, illnesses like mine are often called “long COVID,” and I identify with those who have long COVID.
 It’s an awfully lonely, crushing experience.
 And so I really need your support.
 You can help me by writing me encouragements (letters, email, or text), supporting me financially (since I have lost most of my work), and taking greater COVID precautions.
 More on this at the end of this letter.
-If you’d like to skip there (and skip the content warning), feel free.
+If you’d like to skip there (and skip the warned content), feel free.
 From here, I will share more about my condition.

 What it’s like